RSE-Sheffield/Code_cafe/README.md

 # First Steps With R

 This is designed to be a self-directed study session where you work through the material at your own pace.
-If you are at a Code Cafe event, instructors will be on hand to help you.
+If you are at a Cookies and Code event, instructors will be on hand to help you.

-We have an interactive discussion notebook at [https://v.etherpad.org/p/code_cafe](https://v.etherpad.org/p/code_cafe) where you can ask questions and make comments.

 ## What is R?